CassandraMaldonado/Resume_tailored/README.md

-# Agentic Resume & Interview Prep Flow (student project)
+# Agentic Resume & Interview Prep Flow

 > A small weekend project where I use CrewAI “flows” + LLM agents to help me tailor my resume to a specific job posting and prep talking points for the first interview.
 Not homework — just me trying to speed up job applications and learn agents in the process.